Alexander Tsiaras: HealthJournals and the user experience

-StoryMD bridges the divide between the complexities of medical science and the lay public by using an engaging multimedia format that incorporates information written in digestible language.
+StoryMD bridges the divide between the complexities of medical science and the lay public by using a multimedia format that incorporates information written in digestible language.

-The platform organizes health topics into over 3,500 HealthJournals, each containing vividly illustrated, information-rich stories on a litany of topics related to conditions, pathologies, treatments, anatomy, and nutrition.
+The platform organizes health topics into over 3,500 HealthJournals, each containing illustrated, information-rich stories on a litany of topics related to conditions, pathologies, treatments, anatomy, and nutrition.
 There are also HealthJournals covering prevention, insights into interactive biomarkers of risk and strategies to stave off disease, and user-friendly information on a wide range of medications.

-The user experience can be further customized through tools that allow users to collect, group, and share the HealthJournals that are most relevant or interesting to them, thereby creating personal collections of the best information and most powerful visuals available.
-StoryMD Author, a visual editing application, gives users access to the StoryMD visual library to create and share their own HealthJournals.

-“StoryMD will revolutionize how we take control of our own health story,” said Tsiaras.
-“So many of us are seeking factual health information that directly relates to our lives and circumstances.

-“Until now, that information had to be cobbled together from different, sometimes unauthenticated sources.
-StoryMD puts vetted health information directly into the hands of anyone who wants it, enlivens it with our extraordinary visualizations of the human body and its conditions, and allows users to customize their experience based on their situation or interests,” he continued.

-“It's the single place where, from conception to advanced age, your personal health and wellness data will live alongside relevant health insights and opportunities for engagement and community-building, empowering you to truly understand and actively manage your health.”

 GENESIS suite

-A cornerstone of StoryMD’s offerings is the GENESIS suite, a 300+ HealthJournal collection that provides prospective, expectant, and new parents a better way to understand and manage every aspect of fertility and pregnancy.
+A cornerstone of StoryMD's offerings is the GENESIS suite, a 300+ HealthJournal collection that provides prospective, expectant, and new parents a better way to understand and manage every aspect of fertility and pregnancy.

-GENESIS encapsulates the entire journey of reproduction, from in vitro fertilization to interpreting genetic testing information, through birth, and continuing into toddlerhood and early development.

 Personal

-Mr. Tsiaras lives with his wife, son, and dog Kookla in New York City and in rural Pennsylvania.
+Tsiaras lives with his wife, son, and dog Kookla in New York City and in rural Pennsylvania.